open-job/openjob-website/docs/developer-guide/job-scheduling/delay-job.md

 # Delay Job

-Normal cron job can support most application scenarios, but cannot be supported in some scenarios, such as execution task after some time.
+Cron job can support most application scenarios, but cannot be supported in some scenarios, such as execution task after some time.

 ## Server configuration

-Server 端延时任务默认关闭，若需使用必须开启延时任务且配置可用的 Redis 缓存。
-Delay job is disable by default, If need, you must enable delayed tasks and configure an available Redis cache.
+Delay job is disable by default, If needed, you must enable delay job and configure Redis cache.

 ```properties
 openjob.scheduler.delay.enable=${OJ_SCHEDULER_DELAY_ENABLE:false}